Followers

 The Guards and Patronage

 In 1751, he joined the 1st Foot Guards, and in 1752, he was promoted to captain.
-Carleton leveraged strong connections with notable figures such as James Wolfe and the Duke of Richmond.
+Carleton used strong connections with notable figures like James Wolfe and the Duke of Richmond.
 In 1757, Carleton was promoted to lieutenant colonel and served in Germany.
 In 1758, he was named the lieutenant colonel of the newly formed 72nd Regiment of Foot.

 Guards Officer with Halberd